Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 The Bottom Line

-If you’re looking for herbs to improve your sperm health, you’re on to something.
-A number of herbs have been shown in studies to increase sperm count, motility, morphology, and other aspects of male fertility.
+If you’re considering herbs to support sperm health, you may be on the right track.
+Research suggests that several herbs and plant-derived compounds can improve sperm count, motility, morphology, and other key aspects of male fertility.

-Remember, though, that it’s important to consult with a healthcare specialist if you are taking medications or have any medical conditions.
+Finally, it’s important to talk with a qualified healthcare provider before starting supplements, especially if you take other medications or have existing medical conditions.